schmidje/remarkable-suspended-todo/prerequisities.md

 ## GraphicsMagick

-Install the GraphicsMagick package by connecting to ssh to your device and using the command-line:
+Install the GraphicsMagick package by connecting via ssh to your device and by using the following command-line:

     /opt/bin/opkg install graphicsmagick

 Type  `/opt/bin/gm` in the shell to see if it is properly installed.
-You sould see something like this:
+You should see something like this:

     reMarkable: ~/ /opt/bin/gm
     GraphicsMagick 1.3.35 2020-02-23 Q8 http://www.GraphicsMagick.org/